VRConservation/fbabook/_build/html/_sources/chapters/scale.md

 A short guide to scaling forest businesses and organizations from local to landscape

 ## Takeaways
+1. **Tailoring strategies**.
+When it comes to scaling your organization, there is a need to tailor strategies, always.
+Off-the-shelf solutions do not exist, especially in the forest health arena.
+2. **Pilots may not be the way to go anymore**.
+Pilot and pray, pilot with small-scale experimentation.
+Beyond piloting.
+3. **Measuring outcomes**.
+4. **Workforce**.
+5. **Leadership & succession**.

 ## Background
 Surprisingly, little is written on scaling nonprofits.
 Overwhelmingly, a lot is written on scaling businesses.
 Few to none of this _oevre_ is connected to forest health, with the majority of articles focused on scaling tech startups and most exploring scaling nuts and bolts.